baronefr/gpgate/README.md

 Hopefully, the GPS signal will be accurate most of the time - aka, the GPS is **fixed**.
 However, there there might be circumstances in which the GPS is **unfixed**.
 In this scenario, gpgate will keep the last gate selection (the first gate, if the system has just booted).

 There is a way to still use gpgate without the GPS fix: the **manual mode**.
-This mode will allow you to **choose a gate and keep it selected for 30 seconds**.
+This mode will allow you to **choose a gate and keep it selected for 15 seconds**.
 After the time expires, gpgate will automatically revert to GPS fixed/unfixed mode.

 You can enter manual mode by **keeping keypressed the button for 1 second**.
 Every long press of 1 second in manual mode will select the next gate (in the order of declaration).
 You should see the LED color change according to your selection.
 As usual, a short pressure of the button will send the RC signal to the manually selected gate.

+If you keep the button keypressed for more than 5 seconds, the system enters **suspension mode**.
+Only the GPS module is powered, to keep the alignment, while LED & CPU are powered down.
+To resume the operative status, press again the button.

 <br>